Welcome to Google Season of Docs!

 The timeline shows the details of the steps involved and the key dates.

 Participants and roles

-Organization administrators are members of the participating open source organizations who act as the principal Season of Docs contact for their organization.
-The organization administrators submit the organization’s application to take part in Season of Docs, manage the mentors within their organizations, make sure the technical writing projects stay on track, handle the paperwork, and manage the distribution of the mentor stipend.
+Organization administrators are members of the participating open source organizations who act as the principal Google Season of Docs contact for their organization.
+The organization administrators submit the organization’s application to take part in Google Season of Docs, handle the paperwork, and are responsible for submitting the final evaluation and case study.
 See the administrator guide and responsibilities

-Google program administrators are program managers within Google who run the Season of Docs program.
+Google program administrators are program managers within Google who run the Google Season of Docs program.